ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 We also need a file called  `requirements.txt` which is a list of the Python modules that are needed for our Heroku flask application.

-This file will list all of the Python modules that we may have installed using `pip install --user blah`, including `flask`, and anything else that `flask` might have required.
+This file will list all of the Python modules that we may have installed using `pip3 install --user blah`, including `flask`, and anything else that `flask` might have required.

-Note that before you do the next step, you should do the following `pip install` command if you haven't already.
+Note that before you do the next step, you should do the following `pip3 install` command if you haven't already.
 While this next line isn't necessarily needed for running Flask applications locally, it is needed for Heroku.

 ```
-pip install --user gunicorn
+pip3 install --user gunicorn
 ```

 We  <span style="font-weight:bold; font-size: 110%; color:red;">can</span> create the file `requirements.txt` with this command:

 ```
-pip freeze > requirements.txt
+pip3 freeze > requirements.txt
 ```

  <span style="font-weight:bold; font-size: 110%; color:red;">But we won't do that!
 Because</span> "pip freeze" outputs the installed packages in the requirements format; however, over the course of SPIS, we have installed **many** packages, and the list is very *very* long; also heroku does not like some of the packages.